JalaiAmitahl/maven-compiler.vim/README.md

 * The syntax file currently hand codes / matches the full Maven POM notes.
 * There are likely some tags which are handled in the proper Maven XSD that I have missed at this time.
 I will rectify that soon-ish.
+* To manually use the syntax script on a file not identified as a pom file:
+    ` :set syntax=pom`

 ### Compiler Script

 * The compiler script catches and tosses plenty of information.
 This may be tweaked in the future.
 * The build result line will be displayed.
 * The quick fix window does not open by default.
 I need to determine how to fix this.
+* To manually use the compiler on a java or pom.xml file:
+    ` :compiler mvn`
+* To use auto command to set the compiler any time a pom or java file is opened (assuming the pom ftdetect script is used):
+    ```vimrc
+    autocommand Filetype java compiler mvn
+    autocommand Filetype pom compiler mvn
+    ```

 ### File type detection script